Ravenslofty/librecell/librecell-lib/README.md

 See install instructions in top-project.

 ### Characterize a cell

+An ready-to-run example can be found in the `examples` folder.
+The script `run_example.sh` should characterize the `INVX1` inverter.

 The following example determines the input capacitances and timing delays of a combinational cell.

 It is assumed that `FreePDK45` is installed in the users home directory.